jhkim040/calculator/README.md

 # calculator
-a mobile calculator made with React Native
+a mobile calculator made with React Native, (some) Typescript